svalat/rust-puzzle-solver/README.md

 ./target/release/rust-puzzle-solver tests/really-harder-1.png
 ```

-It will output pictures into the current directory with solution and steps of the solver to help debugging.
+If you add option `--dump` will output pictures into the current directory with solution and steps of the solver to help debugging.
+You can also control the number of threads with `--threads`.

 Licence
 -------